BALL-Project/ball_contrib/README.md

 Available CMake variables:
  - **PACKAGES**
    Select only a subset of third-party dependencies to be installed.
-   Available packages are: boost, qt5, fftw, eigen3, tbb, sip, openbabel
+   Available packages are: boost, qt5, fftw, eigen3, tbb, sip, openbabel.
    * Example 1: build all dependencies (recommended)
      `cmake ..`
    * Example 2: build only Boost